Publisher of the most cited open-access journals in their fields.

 With their manuscript, authors should submit a cover letter clearly stating what is novel about their work, and why it matters to patients now, or why it will change our understanding of pathogenesis or our future approaches to cardiovascular imaging.

 The Editors of Frontiers in Cardiovascular Medicine encourage submission of Original Research Articles (clinical or preclinical), Reviews, Mini Reviews and Case Reports.
 Original research articles include manuscripts reporting results from clinical investigations, including Phase I-III trials and population studies.
 Reports from experimental studies from related areas such as physiology, pathophysiology, cellular and molecular biology, genetics, or pharmacology may be considered as as long as they relate to new understandings of pathogenic mechanisms or novel therapeutic approaches relevant to human disease.
 Articles related to medical education or the future development of medicine may also be considered.

 Indexed in: PubMed, PubMed Central, Google Scholar, DOAJ

 PMCID: all published articles receive a PMCID

-Cardiovascular Imaging welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective and Review.
+Cardiovascular Imaging welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Correction, Editorial, General Commentary, Hypothesis & Theory, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.